AlexParamonov/enco/README.md

     my_utf8_string = Enco.to_utf8 any_string

-It will return non string objects back:
+If you pass something other, than a string, it'll return non string objects back:

-    Enco.to_utf8(not_a_string) === not_a_string
+    Enco.to_utf8(not_a_string) === not_a_string # true

-works correctly with frozen strings.
+Enco may handle frozen strings.
+If you'll pass frozen string to it, it'll return utf8 analog, but not frozen.
 If you dont want to convert frozen string, pass :ignore_frozen => true and Enco will ignore that string:

+    frozen_string = "hi there!".frozen
-    Enco.to_utf8 any_string.frozen, :ignore_frozen => true # returns frozen string
+    Enco.to_utf8 frozen_string, :ignore_frozen => true # returns frozen_string
-    Enco.to_utf8 any_string.frozen                         # returns dup of any_string, converted to utf-8
+    Enco.to_utf8 frozen_string                         # returns dup of frozen_string, converted to utf-8

 ### Plugins
 Add

     require 'enco/string_to_utf8'

-end you'll get
+and you'll get

-    "any string".to_utf8
+    "hi there!".to_utf8
-method that accept same options as
+This method accepts same options as

-    Enco.to_utf8 "any string"
+    Enco.to_utf8 "hi there!"

 Requirements